HCL-HUBL/ARRAN/README.md

 The pipeline can be launched from [HCL-GWAS.nf](./HCL-GWAS.nf).

-You will need to change values in the configuration file [default.conf](./confs/default.conf) to adjust the QC and association steps to your own needs.
+You will need to change values in the configuration file [default.conf](./confs/default.conf) to adjust the QC and association steps to fit your own study.

 ### Input data